If there is any story that stands out in the halls of business: it’s the story of John D. Rockefeller

 - He loved the Lord and his philanthropy was birthed out of that love

-In this post we’re going to delve into the lessons future Christian millionaires can learn from the man himself: John D. Rockefeller.
+In this post we’re going to delve into the lessons a future millionaire could learn from this man.

 As a young man John D. Rockefeller had the financial “plan” for his life: